Recruited: May 1943

 Denise was eventually transferred to Fresnes prison, and on 8 August joined a small group of women including Violette Szabo and Lilian Rolfe, wireless operator for the HISTORIAN circuit.
 They were put on a train at Gare de l'Est with 37 male prisoners – including Benoist – but kept separate.
 As they travelled towards the German border an RAF attack brought them to a standstill, but in the confusion the three chained women crawled down the carriage to bring water to the men, who were being kept in much worse conditions, crammed into two tiny compartments.
 The journey continued by truck, to a flyblown transit camp at Saarbrücken, where they were put in large sheds with other women from all backgrounds; one, Yvonne Baseden, was a fellow agent.
 The men were destined for Buchenwald, where Benoist would be executed the following month.

 Ten days later Denise and her two companions were moved to Ravensbrück concentration camp, then to a smaller camp at Torgau, east of Leipzig.
 Put to work in an aircraft factory, they found the conditions here relatively good, though Lilian's health had been deteriorating ever since leaving Paris.
 However, their third transfer in October was to a derelict camp outside the gates of Königsberg on the River Oder, where all three of them began to suffer terribly.
 The building of a new runway required heavy manual labour, and this combined with the effects of the cruel winter and harsh camp regime quickly took their toll.
-Soon only Violette was able to maintain any hope: according to one anonymous fragment in her SOE file Denise was 'suffering from gangrene', and Lilian had been admitted to the hospital, now desperately ill.
+Soon only Violette was able to maintain any hope: according to one grisly, anonymous fragment in her SOE file, Denise had been "suffering from gangrene", and Lilian had been admitted to the hospital, now desperately ill.